jaykay12/tech/_posts/2020-8-28-java-string.md

 ```

 `java.lang.String` class provides a lot of methods to perform operations on strings.
-   - It implements Serializable, Comparable and CharSequence interfaces.
+   - Implements `Serializable`, `Comparable` and `CharSequence` interfaces.
-   - It is used to create a string object.
+   - Used to create a string object.
    - s1 is created using "new" keyword and s2 is created using "string literal".

-String objects are stored in a special memory area known as the "string constant pool".
+String objects are stored in a special memory area - `string constant pool`.

 Each time a string literal is created, JVM checks the `string constant pool` first.
 If the string already exists in the pool, a reference to the pooled instance is returned.
 If the string doesn't exist in the pool, a new string instance is created and placed in the pool.